Kratik-Verma/Measure-distance-with-LEDs-using-ultrasonic-hc-sr04-sensor/README.md

-# Measure distance with LEDs using ultrasonic hc-sr04 sensor
+# Measure distance with LEDs using ultrasonic hc-sr04 sensor  Typo

 The Ultrasonic sensor is very popular and used to measure the distance to an object.
 It comes complete with ultrasonic transmitter and receiver modules.
 Hc-sr04 transmit high-frequency sound and when an object detects then reflect the signal to echo.